malmarz/website/content/en/courses/350/django-basics/dev-process.md

 ### 4- Create View Function

 A view function is how we create functionality in Django.
+We have already discussed view functions in the previous section and the requirements remain the same.
+The only difference for data-driven applications is that we start to use the Models we defined in the previous step in data-driven view functions.

+Let's summarize what a view function is again because of its importance.
 A view function is a function whose first parameter is an HTTP Request.
 Django will use these functions to forward HTTP requests to our code using this first argument in the function where we can write code to process it and perform the tasks of the web application.

 The second requirement of the view function is that it must return an HTTP Response.
 Django provide some convenience functions that make constructing responses easy for the developer.
 Failure to meat these two conditions when defining a view function means that Django will not be able to run the function correctly.